 By Josh Hebb

 Content Delivery Networks (CDN) serve a large portion of all internet traffic today.
-You likely interact with CDNs all the time without even realizing.
+You likely interact with CDNs all the time without even realizing it.
 Think loading content on the web, like streaming Netflix or loading webpages.

 The CDN has hundreds of edge servers distributed all over the globe which cache your web content as it’s loaded.